This WebSDR is operated by the Southampton University Wireless Society in collaboration with Martin G8JNJ and Noel G8GTZ

 A general overview of the Microwave WebSDR - Written by Noel G8GTZ

-The SDR is located in IO91OF- If you are using this SDR to track High Altitude Balloons please use Latitude: 51.23, Longitude: -0.82
+The SDR is located in IO91OF- If you are using this SDR to track High Altitude Balloons with Habhub please use Latitude: 51.23, Longitude: -0.82

 - 10.368 GHz - 10.370 GHz - 3cm Band - Amateur radio propagation beacons and narrow band modes such as SSB & CW